Brookfield Place (New York City): History

+The complex under construction in 1984.

 Designed by architect César Pelli, with Adamson Associates, the World Financial Center complex was built by Olympia and York from 1983 to 1988 on the Battery Park City landfill.
 This was reclaimed land on the Hudson river using excavated soil and rock from construction of the World Trade Center.

 During the September 11 attacks, debris severely damaged the lobby and lower floors' granite cladding and glass.
 It has since been fully restored and significant repairs were made to the other buildings in the complex.
 The Winter Garden Atrium received major structural damage to its glass and steel frame, but ceremonially reopened on September 11, 2002.